“And you go… alone?”

 By getting time with myself I had time to think about my life and what should be my next steps.
 By meeting different people and going out of my comfort zone, I learnt so much about different lifestyles, cultures and languages.
 In a month in Mexico, I went from basic conversational Spanish to being almost bilingual.
 Total immersion puts you in survival mode.
 If you need to communicate with people around you, you learn faster.
 Most of what I know about history and culture of the countries I visited, the food I learnt to prepare and the languages I learnt to master derive from all my solo trips.
 Travelling is the school of life and I got so much more from it than in my 6 years of university.

 Freedom is a romantic concept.
 Yet to truly experience it, it comes with responsibilities.
 Hopefully, these responsibilities are absolutely empowering.
 Every day you need to decide for yourself what you will do and how to do it.
 Getting through little challenges like finding an address in a city you don’t know at all, or overcoming language barriers ordering your lunch are little wins, which repeated on a daily basis are life-changing.
 The freedom you enjoy during these moments actually builds your strength and confidence for anything else in your life.

 From my first solo trip in Thailand which led me to pass my open water and my advanced open water scuba diving levels, it changed my way of handling things forever: Once you know you are able to do it, nothing is impossible to you anymore.

-So now the biggest question is: where do you want to go?
+Now the biggest question is: where do you want to go?

 PIN IT FOR LATER